UPPMAX/UPPMAX-documentation/docs/cluster_guides/uppmax_history.md

 - Price is in millions of Swedish kroner
 - 'Start': start of the guarantee
 - 'End': end of the guarantee
+- 'data network redesign' is assumed to be the unabbreviated form of `dnr`
+- 'processors' is assumed to be the unabbreviated form of `procs`